-The study of Drama in Year 10 will develop students' dramatic skills and understanding within a variety of contexts.
-The semester is designed to give students the opportunity to explore some of the projects undertaken in VCE Theatre Studies.
+The study of theatre in Year 10 will develop students' dramatic skills and understanding within a variety of contexts.
+The semester is designed to give students the opportunity to explore some of the projects undertaken in VCE Theatre Studies and includes scope for students interested in both drama and stagecraft.
 This program takes shape as a semester long class project.
-Working with the Year 10 Stagecraft students, students gain an understanding of the production process as they plan, develop and present a fully realised performance of an assigned script to an audience.
+Students gain an understanding of the production process as they plan, develop and present a fully realised performance of an assigned script to an audience.
 Students have the opportunity to expand their dramaturgical skills as they research background information and consider how this will influence their own creative vision.
-Students take the reins in the rehearsal room as they take responsibility for the acting and direction of the performance.
+Students take the reins in the rehearsal room as they take responsibility for the acting and direction of the performance as well as taking leadership of scenic design, lighting, costume and audio.